php-fig/fig-standards/proposed/http-client/http-client.md

     /**
      * Returns the request.
      *
-     * The request object MAY be a different object from the one passed to Client::sendRequest() *
+     * The request object MAY be a different object from the one passed to ClientInterface::sendRequest() *
      * @return RequestInterface
      */